JackDanna/FogentRoleplayTemplate/README.md

 ### Shields

 Shields generally takes up one of the character's hands when in use.
 Characters not actively using their shield do not benefit from the additional defense.
-Characters that are Off Guard or being attacked while unaware also do not benefit from the shield's defense.

 ### What to do about attacks with Multiple damage types